 2) Time and temperature control required for all installations

 3) All combi installations must also include one of the following:

 - Flue Gas Heat Recovery

-- Smart control
+- Smart control with automation and optimisation

 In 2005 Approved Document L of the Building Regulations changed to require the installation of condensing boilers.
 Since then, there has been very little in the way of changes to minimum standards for heating installations.

 In September 2015 the EcoDesign of Energy Related Products Directive (ErP) was introduced, which takes a more holistic view of heating system efficiency by recognising the impact of controls on the overall "package” of installed components.